yugasun/site/README.md

 # Editing Site Content

+Fork the site and submit a pull request!

 When you start the site with `npm start` it will start watching for file changes and they will be automatically refreshed in the site on `http://localhost:3333`

 ### **Blog edits:**